TinosNitso/mpv-scripts/README.md

 `CMD /K MPV\MPV --script=. *.MP4`

 Then Save it & double-click it.
-The command line shows warnings, etc. MPV pauses when text in CMD is selected.
-All these scripts can be individually run via CMD, PowerShell, zsh, sh, etc. They only deliver scripted commands to MPV.
-But most ppl prefer an interface like SMPlayer.
+The command line shows warnings, etc. mpv pauses when text in CMD is selected.
+Most ppl prefer an interface like SMPlayer.

 In MacOS go to *Launchpad*→*Other*→*Terminal*.
 Then the exact `zsh` command is:

 `/Applications/SMPlayer.app/Contents/MacOS/mpv --script=~/Desktop/mpv-scripts/ "https://youtu.be/5qm8PH4xAss"`

-That uses the MPV bundled with SMPlayer.
+That uses the mpv bundled with SMPlayer.
 In Linux the exact command to load YouTube from terminal is:

 `mpv --script=~/Desktop/mpv-scripts/ "https://youtu.be/5qm8PH4xAss"`